Why Your Website May Be Scaring Potential Buyers Away

 If you would leave a site after discovering it wasn’t safe, you wouldn’t be alone – but rather part of a growing majority of website visitors.
-Chrome users that visit a website which accepts information (including “contact us” forms or email addresses) without an SSL certificate will see a “Not Secure” warning in the URL address.
+Chrome users that visit a website that accepts information (including “contact us” forms or email addresses) without an SSL certificate will see a “Not Secure” warning in the URL address.

-A green lock, https and the word “Secure” is a sign of a safe, Google compliant website that’s been SSL enabled.
+A green lock, https, and the word “Secure” is a sign of a safe, Google-compliant website that’s been SSL enabled.
 SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and prevents unwanted 3rd parties from reading or forging communication between a visitor and website.
 SSL uses encryption to protect websites from attacks and give visitors confidence that a site is authentic and trustworthy.
 Although potential customers can view unsecured sites, seeing “Not Secure” inside the address bar probably deters most from staying, and forms a negative first impression.

 SSL builds trust with first-time visitors unfamiliar with your site by ensuring a safe environment to browse and interact.
 Trust is the foundation of all relationships including those between potential customers and the websites they visit.
-An SSL enabled website implies a company’s views on safety and protecting customers from potential hackers.
+An SSL-enabled website implies a company’s views on safety and protecting customers from potential hackers.
 Simply changing from http to https sends a subtle but strong signal about how much customers are valued.
-Despite what you may say in your website, nothing is more convincing than what you do.
+Despite what you may say on your website, nothing is more convincing than what you do.

 The investment in time and money to properly convert your http address to https is nominal, although the process of setting up or converting a non-secure site can be arduous and taxing.
 The investment for making a website SSL compliant ranges based on the complexity of the site, and other factors.

 When contacting your developer for a quote on SSL enabling your website, also ask for a protection plan.
 While SSL is a positive first step, SSL alone is not enough.
-If your website is not backed-up regularly, scanned continuously for malware and hacks, updated as needed, you are still leaving yourself exposed and vulnerable.
+If your website is not backed up regularly, scanned continuously for malware and hacks, updated as needed, you are still leaving yourself exposed and vulnerable.